 Stomp Off, Let’s Go!

 A high energy tap-and-strip, with costume reveals paying tribute to the tappers of the Silver Screen: the classic top hat and tails of Fred Astaire, the cuffs and high-waisted shorts of Eleanor Powell, and the fabulously fringed high-cut leotard of Ann Miller.
+This act was featured in the Tournament of Tease at the Burlesque Hall of Fame in 2015.

 That’s A Plenty

 An ode to the dancing ladies of Old Hollywood.
 The act begins with a twirling Ginger Rogers-esque ball gown and ends with the tap dancing frenzy in the iconic dress of Cyd Charisse – a true 1920s delight.
 This act is sure to get audiences on their feet every time!
+This act was featured in the Tournament of Tease at the Burlesque Hall of Fame in 2013.

 A tribute act to the late Diane Naegel.
 A high energy tap dance to the New Orleans funeral march “When the Saints Go Marching In.”
 A spectacular celebration of life!
+This act was featured in the Tournament of Tease at the Burlesque Hall of Fame in 2012.
+This act can also be performed with Gin’s cane-sword, revealing a sword swallow at the very end of the act.

 Red Hot Riding Hood